sewardhorace/lol-yearbook/README.md

 If you find a bug that you don't know how to fix, or you have an idea for a feature but you don't know how to implement it, please [create an issue](https://help.github.com/articles/creating-an-issue/)!
 (But first, check to see that someone didn't already create the same issue.)

 ### TODO:
-- remove summoner commenting (only comment on champions)
 - Champion filter update (filter by checkbox)
 - Allow replying to comments
 - Serious mess in RiotApi module (lib/riot_api.rb)